 - Comparing your body measurement with the standard chart size of a waist trainer’s brand

 - Understand your desired body shaping and slimming goals.

-Now, let’s first see how to measure your waist and how determine the size of waist trainer you require.
+Now, let’s first see how to measure your waist and how to determine the size of waist trainer you require.

 Measuring Waist Size: